joe-singh/joe-singh.github.io/index.md

 More specifically, my interests lie in neutrino experiments and dark matter searches.
 Recently, I have also developed an interest in
 CMB cosmology due to the wealth of information the CMB contains about neutrinos and dark matter.

 I did my undergrad research work with Prof. Gabriel Orebi Gann and Prof. Matt Pyle.
-Under Prof. Orebi Gann, I did on data analysis for the SNO experiment and on detector analysis for its successor SNO+.
+Under Prof. Orebi Gann, I did data analysis for the SNO experiment and detector analysis for its successor SNO+.
 My senior thesis focuses on precision detection of vacuum ultraviolet (VUV) photons for future liquid argon scintillator experiments.
 With Prof. Pyle I have been involved in detector R&D for the SuperCDMS experiment as it transitions to lower mass DM targets.
 My work in particular has focused on the 0.1 - 1 GeV range.